Orion-Systems-Integrators/Playwright_QA/README.md

 pytest
 ```

-For Scenario 1 & Scenarion 2
+For Scenario 1 & Scenario 2
 Run only smoke tests:

 ```bash